E69-Heracles/dangerzone/README.md

 > Know-Bugs: NaN... err many many:)
 > Unknown-Bugs: the double of the Known ones :)

+## About new features

+DangerZone 2.0 main new feature is a planeset inventory manager.
+This feature has been build from scratch and is now in beta stage and in continuous development.
+Template aircrafts.data has been modified to accommodate inventory manager requeriments.
+Also, two more stages (4_stage.pl and 5_stage.pl) have been added:

+  * 4th stage is a help to validate inventory attributes of campaign aircraft.data.
+This stage generates a report.
+  * 5th stage is also a help to add front map sector info into campaing imap.data

 ## Development environment

 You need [Docker](https://docs.docker.com/engine/installation/) to install the development environment.